Thursday, 29 January 2015

 Friday 16th April 2004

 On my first trek across Striding Edge I had my lunch on the hillside just above the Hole-in-the-Wall and when I resumed walking I turned back towards Helvellyn passing Red Tarn before reaching Swirral Edge.
 At the start of the ridge I turned right in order to visit the top of Catstye Cam before returning along the ridge and up Swirral Edge back onto Helvellyn.
-I had heard that the best way to tackle Swirral Edge is to stay at the very top of the ridge and based on my experience on this occasion that seemed exactly right as I seemed to find it surprisingly easy.
+I had heard that the best way to tackle Swirral Edge is to stay at the very top of the ridge and based on my experience on this occasion that seemed to be exactly right as I found it surprisingly easy.
 When I climbed Helvellyn for the first time two years before, via Swirral Edge, I had some difficulties due to high winds that encouraged me to veer away from the ridge in favour of climbing the perilously steep side of the fell.
 Conditions were completely different on this occasion and consequently I found the climb considerably easier.

-Friday 23 January 2015
+Friday, 23 January 2015

 Ennerdale to Grasmere in bad weather